kelvinsekx/portfolio/src/content/articles/hello-mern/index.md

 title: "Digging MERN I: hello world"
 date: "2020-09-03"
 category: "mern"
-lastupdated: "2020-10-03"
+lastupdated: "2020-10-24"
 description: "mern serverless react introduction-to-node introduction-to-mern mern for beginners mern stack tutorial"
 sourcecode: https://github.com/kelvinsekx/diggingmernwithsekx/tree/master/diggingmern-I
 ---

-_This is an introductory mern stack tutorial that will happen in phases.
-By the end of this long tutorial, we would have created a mern stack project, a complex and powerful blogging platform with the mern stacks._
+This is an introductory mern stack tutorial that will happen in phases.
+By the end of this long tutorial, we would have created a mern stack project, a complex and powerful blogging platform with the mern stacks.

+Although long, I will do my best to keep every part small and consized.
+  It will be painless trust me.

-_This tutorial is the first part of many parts.
-If you follow to the end, It will for sure look good on your resume and help you and I understand mern even more._
+This tutorial is the first part of many parts.
+If you follow to the end, It will for sure look good on your resume and help you and I understand mern even more.

-_As it is customary, this part 1 will start with the simple and amazing Hello World application.
-We would be using [react](http://www.reactjs.org "link to the react official site") to render the Hello Page and use [express](http://www.express.com "link to express official site") to serve the web server._
+As it is customary, this part 1 will start with the simple and amazing Hello World application.
+We would be using [react](http://www.reactjs.org "link to the react official site") to render the Hello Page and use [express](http://www.express.com "link to express official site") to serve the web server.

 ## HelloWorld
-To get things happen quickly, we would build a simple HelloWorld with everything BASIC (no installation, downloads and server).
-All that will be needed is a modern browser and a weak internet for now.
+To start off, we would build a **simple HelloWorld** application with no installation, no downloads and no servers either.

+All that you will need is a modern browser and a weak internet.

+## First Step
-Start by creating an HTML file with a simple bootstrap html code and call it: **index.html**
+Start by creating an HTML file with a simple bootstrap html code and name it **index.html**

-Also you can use any favourite editor of your choice and save the file anywhere.
-Even, you can use vim editor on the terminal for now.
-See mine here:
+You can use any favourite editor of your choice and save the file anywhere.
+In fact, you can use vim editor on the terminal.
+See mine here.

 ```javascript
 <!-- index.html -->